 Welcome!
-This is the companion website for the Mount Sinai Emergency Ultrasound Division.
+This is the website for the Mount Sinai Emergency Ultrasound Division.
 It serves as an information resource for residents, fellows, medical students and others seeking information about point-of-care ultrasound.
 There is a lot of information here, so please explore the site and send us feedback.
 To make things easier for new users we’ve condensed some of the highlights here:

 ||The Manual of Emergency and Critical Care Ultrasound, 2nd Edition is now available from Cambridge University Press and major booksellers.